quadrate-language/quadrate/docs/docs/docs/reference.md

 #### eq

-Returns 1 if a equals b, 0 otherwise.
+Outputs 1 if a equals b, 0 otherwise.

 **Signature:** `( a b -- bool )`